JamesMenetrey/synobackup-docker-hibernate/README.md

 ## Changelog

+- v1.2.0: Use the Synology OS API to start and stop the containers, preventing from receiving a notification for each stopped container.
 - v1.1.0: Returns a non-zero exit code in case a Docker container cannot be stopped or restarted.
 - v1.0.0: Initial release.